Gordian I

 Gordian I (Marcus Antonius Gordianus Sempronianus Romanus; c.
-158 – April 238 AD) was Roman emperor for 22 days with his son Gordian II in 238, the Year of the Six Emperors.
-Caught up in a rebellion against the Emperor Maximinus Thrax, he was defeated by forces loyal to Maximinus, and he committed suicide after the death of his son.
+158 – April 238) was Roman emperor for 22 days with his son Gordian II in 238, the Year of the Six Emperors.
+Caught up in a rebellion against the Emperor Maximinus Thrax, he was defeated in battle and committed suicide after the death of his son, having had the second shortest reign in imperial history.

 Family and background

-Little is known about the early life and family background of Gordian I. There is no reliable evidence on his family origins.
 Gordian I was said to be related to prominent senators of his time.
 His praenomen and nomen Marcus Antonius suggested that his paternal ancestors received Roman citizenship under the triumvir Mark Antony, or one of his daughters, during the late Roman Republic.
 Gordian's cognomen ‘Gordianus’ also indicates that his family origins were from Anatolia, more specifically Galatia or Cappadocia.